 - My Account

-In 1936 Cross and fellow artist Julia Eckel opened a studio where they taught art classes and later that year Cross displayed works by some of the children, she had taught in an exhibition at the Phillips Gallery.
+In 1936 Cross and fellow artist Julia Eckel opened a studio where they taught art classes, and later that year, Cross displayed works by some of the children she had taught in an exhibition at the Phillips Gallery.
 She continued teaching at this studio for some years and, in the late 1940s, began to teach classes at the Phillips Art School.
-During the 1950s she taught at the Washington Workshop Art Center, Washington, DC, and early in the 1960s she taught at the YMCA of Washington, D.C.
+During the 1950s, she taught at the Washington Workshop Art Center, Washington, DC, and early in the 1960s, she taught at the YMCA of Washington, D.C.
 Cross also taught at Hood College, Frederick, Maryland, and American University, Washington, D.C.

-In 1950 and for the remainder of her productive life Cross continued to exhibit at the Whyte, Bader, and Barnett Aden galleries in Washington, D.C.
+In 1950 and for the remainder of her productive life, Cross continued to exhibit at the Whyte, Bader, and Barnett Aden galleries in Washington, D.C.
 In 1951 she had one show in New York, a solo exhibition at the Bertha Schaefer Gallery.
 In the late 1950s, she participated in an innovative scheme called the Art Rental Gallery which allowed people to rent works with the option to buy.
-She also exhibited at the Washington Workshop Art Center (where she was teaching), at the Corcoran Gallery, and the AC-BAW Gallery in Mount Vernon, New York.
+She also exhibited at the Washington Workshop Art Center (where she taught), the Corcoran Gallery, and the AC-BAW Gallery in Mount Vernon, New York.
 The last-named is a community-based artists' cooperative founded in 1976 and still operating.